 3- Based on who you are or what you do, you’ll pick an appropriate option from the next page.
 Hit next.

-For holding personal business/es, the first 2 options define you.
-Say, you are aspiring to be a marketing agency, the last option is for you.
+For holding personal business/es, the first two options define you.
+Say you are aspiring to be a marketing agency, the last option is for you.

 4- Pick the right Ad account to connect the attribution to.
 Hit next.

-5- In the next 4 steps, you’d repeat the same process for:
+5- In the next four steps, you’d repeat the same process for:

-While the pixel and people could be changed later, time zone and people couldn’t be changed once you cross this stage.
+While the pixel and people could be changed later, you can’t change the time zone and people once you cross this stage.

-Also, pick an appropriate name that defines your line of business, so you don’t have to keep playing the guessing game when you have a long list.
+Also, pick an appropriate name that defines your business line, so you don’t have to keep playing the guessing game when you have a long list.

 6- Hit finish And wait for as long as Facebook wants you to wait.

-Facebook just asked you to keep calm for the next few hours while Facebook is collecting data.
+Facebook just asked you to keep calm for the next few hours while it is collecting data.